 Hundreds of mountain goats in Olympic National Park, WA have become so addicted to the salt found in human urine and sweat that they are an aggressive menace to national park visitors, charging at hikers and trampling vegetation.
 They have a taste for salt and minerals in human urine, and sweat on clothes and backpacks, according to officials.

-The operation began last week, when crews equipped with tranquiliser darts and nets captured goats from ridges and rocks within the park before being airlifted to a staging area, driven to another part of the North Cascades, and then airlifted in crates before being released back into the wild.
+Last year the operation saw crews capture goats from ridges and rocks within the park before being airlifted to a staging area, driven to another part of the North Cascades, and then airlifted in crates before being released back into the wild.

 Goats are often blamed for environmental damage, chomping and trampling their way through sensitive vegetation.
 They were introduced to this area in the 1920s, before the park was established and before sweaty walkers took to strolling the hills, and their numbers have grown steadily since